 What is a Physiological Assessment?
 (Part 1)

 The human instinct to survive is one our most powerful instincts.
 Our early ancestors had to be faster, stronger and smarter in order to ensure their own survival, having to hunt animals and make tools more efficient than other homo genera.
 Throughout time, this was the greatest measure of health and wellness of a species; the ability to survive.
 Today, with significant advancements in technology, we are able to differentiate within our own species the ability to determine who the best at a given task is.
 From standardized tests like the IQ or SAT, to entrance exams for school or the military, we are constantly compared to one another and then given a score based on predetermined criteria.
-In the fitness industry, we measure how “fit” a person is and to do so, there are multiple types of assessments and tests.
+In the fitness industry, we measure how “fit” a person is and to do so, there are multiple types of screens, assessments and tests.
 A popular one being the VO2max test, which determines the maximum amount of oxygen your body can utilize, (and is typically used as an endurance performance indicator).
 However, as you will see below, this test looks at the physiological potential of a person, and not what is actually happening within the body.
 Many other factors are associated with performance, such as utilization of the oxygen within the muscles, the efficiency of the person’s movement or the amount of physiological and emotional stress they are under.
-To get the whole picture, we need to change our focus from VO2max testing to a more comprehensive physiological analysis, so we can not only understand someone’s true potential, but know what is actually limiting us from getting there.
+To get the whole picture, we need to change our focus from SOLELY VO2max testing to a more comprehensive physiological analysis, so we can not only understand someone’s true potential, but know what is actually limiting them from getting there.

 What is a VO2max Assessment?